ZetCode

 In this article we show how to delay execution with defer statement in Golang.

-The defer statement defers the execution of a function until the surrounding function returns.
-The deferred call's arguments are evaluated immediately.
+The defer statement in Go allows the execution of a function to be postponed until the surrounding function completes.
+Despite being deferred, the arguments of the function call are evaluated immediately at the point where the defer statement appears.

 Go defer statement